 An Egypt visa is required for most travelers including American and British passport holders.
 Americans and citizens fro 40 other countries can obtain an Egypt visa on arrival at the Cairo International airport at the bank kiosks before the immigration counters for $25 USD and are valid for visits up to 30 days.

-The easiest and stress-free way to get an Egypt visa is with iVisa, for a service fee of only $25 they will do all the work for you.
-Within 4 days you’ll have a visa for Egypt.
+The easiest and best stress-free way to get an Egypt visa is with iVisa.
+For a service fee of only $25 USD, iVisa will do all the paperwork for you.
+Within 4 days you’ll have your visa for Egypt.

 How To Get An Egypt Visa On Arrival 2019